MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch2.md

 For a reminder on how to Build the application, you can refer to the [Build your application to your device](https://docs.microsoft.com/windows/mixed-reality/mrlearning-base-ch1#build-your-application-to-your-device) instructions.

-Configure Visual Studio for PC with the below settings:
+configuring Visual Studio for PC with the below settings:

 * Select the  **Release** configuration instead of debugging
 * Select **X64** architecture instead of ARM